-If you need to install a specific version of a package, you can provide the version you would like to target with an equal sign, like this:
+If you need to install a specific version of a package, you can provide the version you would like to target with

-sudo apt-get install package=version
+sudo apt install package=version

-apt-cache policy package.
+apt-cache policy package:

-Many packages include post-installation configuration scripts that are run after the installation is complete.
+Many packages include post-installation configuration scripts that are automatically run after the installation is complete.
 These often include prompts for the administrator to make configuration choices.

 If you need to run through these (and additional) configuration steps at a later time, you can use the